NickMohan/httpServer/README.md

 |-activity.log
 |-root
 | |-index.html
-| |-authentication.html
 | |-404.html

-The index.html file is used for testing the GET POST and HEAD and can be accessed at localhost:8080

-The authentication.html file is for user authentication testing and can be accessed at localhost:8080/authentication.html
+The index.html file is for user authentication testing and can be accessed at localhost:8080

 To run the server just compile the Server.java file and then run it.
 The server is set to run on port 8080 and go to localhost:8080 on any